DevCheckOG/LLVMIRCourse/Memory.md

 ## Stack

-The **stack** is a section of memory that is freed when the function is out of scope.
+The **stack** is a section of memory that is freed when a function goes out of scope, moving the stack backward.
 This memory is used to define local variables in LLVM IR.
-It is used for data types that know the maximum size at runtime.
+It is used for data types whose exact size is known.

 ## Heap

-The **heap** in LLVM IR is treated as a section of memory, where any type of data can be used and stored throughout the program.
-It can be used anywhere in the program, but it must be freed before it ends so as not to lose that section of used memory.
+The **heap** is considered a section of memory where any type of data can be used and stored throughout the program.
+It's much more flexible and capable than the stack but more positional, as it requires allocated memory to always be deallocated; otherwise, memory leaks occur.

 ## Memory Alignment

-Memory alignment tells the CPU that data in memory should point to multiples of N. It is mandatory in many use cases in LLVM IR.
+Memory alignment ensures data is stored at memory addresses divisible by a specific value (N).
+For instance, a 4-byte aligned datum must reside at addresses like 0, 4, 8, etc. This allows the CPU to access data more efficiently, as many architectures process aligned data in a single cycle, while unaligned data may require multiple accesses or trigger exceptions.
+In LLVM IR, alignment is specified in instructions like load or store (e.g., align 4) to guide the compiler in generating optimized code for the target hardware.

 ## Stack Usage